 To gain access to Guinea's lucrative mining deposits and exploration rights in its potential offshore oil fields, the Queensway Group made contact with the junta soon after the December 2008 coup by approaching Guinea's envoy to China, Ambassador Mamadi Diaré.
 In early 2009, the Group sent a delegation to Conakry to meet with the junta.
 The Group's main contact in Conakry was Mines Minister Mahmoud Thiam.
 Initially Thiam was skeptical, saying that "When a new government comes into power, especially an inexperienced one, there's one phenomenon that never fails: every crook on earth shows up.
 And every crook on earth has the biggest promises, has access to billions of dollars of lines of credits, of loans."
 However, his concerns subsided after Sonangol CEO, Manuel Vicente, flew to Conakry shortly thereafter.

-220 airline, Air Guinée International.
+Still, other senior officials in the new government remained skeptical.
+After all, the Queensway Group was merely one of numerous international investors vying for a slice of Guinea's resource bounty.
+Helping Helping to separate itself from other contenders, Queensway sponsored a new national airline, Air Guinée International.
 Queensway hosted a celebration at Conakry International Airport to commemorate the launch of the new airline.
 Camara was the guest of honor.
 In attendance were Sam Pa and Lo Fong Hung, representing CIF and China Sonangol, the sponsors of the national airline.
 The Queensway Group was accompanied by a delegation that included François Chazelle, then Airbus Vice President of Sales, Executive & Private Aviation, who had a pre-existing business relationship with Sam Pa from China Sonangol's purchase of three Airbus jets.
-Also part of the delegation was Ian Lee, then Regional Director for Africa and the Middle East at International Enterprise Singapore, a government agency that promotes Singaporean business interests abroad.221
+Also part of the delegation was Ian Lee, then Regional Director for Africa and the Middle East at International Enterprise Singapore, a government agency that promotes Singaporean business interests abroad.